nkordis/UdaConnect/README.md

 * `http://localhost:30001/api/` - Base path for API
 * `http://localhost:30000/` - Frontend ReactJS Application

-#### Deployment Note
-You may notice the odd port numbers being served to `localhost`.
-[By default, Kubernetes services are only exposed to one another in an internal network](https://kubernetes.io/docs/concepts/services-networking/service/).
-This means that `udaconnect-app` and `udaconnect-api` can talk to one another.
-For us to connect to the cluster as an "outsider", we need to a way to expose these services to `localhost`.

-Connections to the Kubernetes services have been set up through a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
-(While we would use a technology like an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to expose our Kubernetes services in deployment, a NodePort will suffice for development.)

-## Development
-### New Services
-New services can be created inside of the `modules/` subfolder.
-You can choose to write something new with Flask, copy and rework the `modules/api` service into something new, or just create a very simple Python application.

-As a reminder, each module should have:
-1. `Dockerfile`
-2. Its own corresponding DockerHub repository
-3. `requirements.txt` for `pip` packages
-4. `__init__.py`

-### Docker Images
-`udaconnect-app` and `udaconnect-api` use docker images from `udacity/nd064-udaconnect-app` and `udacity/nd064-udaconnect-api`.
-To make changes to the application, build your own Docker image and push it to your own DockerHub repository.
-Replace the existing container registry path with your own.

 ## Configs and Secrets
 In `deployment/db-secret.yaml`, the secret variable is `d293aW1zb3NlY3VyZQ==`.
 The value is simply encoded and not encrypted -- this is ***not*** secure!
 Anyone can decode it to see what it is.